coreos/coreos-cloudinit/Documentation/cloud-config.md

 ## `write_files`

-The `write-file` option defines a list of files to create on the local filesystem.
+The `write-file` parameter defines a list of files to create on the local filesystem.
 Each file is represented as an associative array which has the following keys:

 - **path**: Absolute location on disk where contents should be written
 - **content**: Data to write at the provided `path`